awsdocs/amazon-ec2-user-guide-windows/doc_source/UsingAlarmActions.md

 + Software issues on the physical host
 + Hardware issues on the physical host that impact network reachability

-The recover action is supported only on instances with the following characteristics:
+The recover action is supported only on instances that meet certain characteristics\.
+For more information, see [Requirements](ec2-instance-recover.md#instance-recovery-requirements)\.
-+ Use one of the following instance types: C3, C4, C5, C5a, C5n, M3, M4, M5, M5a, M5n, M5zn, P3, R3, R4, R5, R5a, R5b, R5n, T2, T3, T3a, X1, or X1e
-+ Use `default` or `dedicated` instance tenancy
-+ Use EBS volumes only \(do not configure instance store volumes\)\.
-For more information, see ['Recover this instance' is disabled](https://aws.amazon.com/premiumsupport/knowledge-center/recover-this-instance-cloudwatch-enable/)\.

 If your instance has a public IP address, it retains the public IP address after recovery\.

 **Important**
 To avoid a race condition between the reboot and recover actions, avoid setting the same number of evaluation periods for a reboot alarm and a recover alarm\.
 We recommend that you set recover alarms to two evaluation periods of one minute each\.
-For more information, see [Evaluating an Alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation) in the *Amazon CloudWatch User Guide*\.
+For more information, see [Evaluating an alarm](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html#alarm-evaluation) in the *Amazon CloudWatch User Guide*\.

 ------
 #### [ New console ]